Paganini Quartet: Instruments

 When the Paganini Quartet disbanded in 1966, the four Strads reverted to the Corcoran Gallery of Art in Washington, D.C.
 In accordance with Mrs. Clark's will, they were never to be separated.
 Beginning in 1992, they were loaned to the Cleveland String Quartet.
 Since 1994, they have been owned by the Nippon Music Foundation, and were played by the Tokyo String Quartet until the quartet disbanded in 2013.
 The four instruments were then played by the Hagen Quartet, and then by the Quartetto di Cremona.
 In 2019, they were loaned to the Kuss Quartet to record the entire cycle of Beethoven Quartets live at Suntory Hall, Tokyo.
+From the 2019–2020 concert season, the instruments were loaned to the Goldmund Quartett, with the loan renewed for another three years from 2024.

 Repertoire

 As per the brochure published by F.C Schang 3rd c.
-1948, the Quartet’s repertoire included the following pieces at that time:
+1948, the Quartet's repertoire included the following pieces at that time: